Template Author's Guide

 Last updated

-Templates are central to the data model of CO2.Storage.
+Templates are central to the of CO2.Storage.
 By content addressing not only the underlying data but its type, we are able to ensure that code will run on the data we feed it as well as rapidly gather data from different sources.
 Templates are what allows us to do that.

-1) To manually author a template using the CO2.Storage UI, go to the Templates page and log in to the site using your wallet.
+1) To manually author a template using the CO2.Storage UI, go to the page and log in to the site using your wallet.

 2) Make sure that you have selected the correct indexing chain in the upper left hand side of the page.
 This functions as your workspace, and is the data structure that the service uses to index all of the templates and data added.